An American Hero

 Your prosecution under this ruse of justice is already written into history as a persecution, not of one man, but of us all.
 It is not a single injustice, but an injustice to end the pretense of justice.
 It is unique and urgent.
 It is wrong that you suffer, while those who committed the crimes that were exposed, who started a horrific and unjustifiable war based on lies, are excused.
 What you have gone through since your arrest would be unimaginable for most of us.
 You are a hero among us.
 We cannot, and will not, turn away from supporting you.

 We are keenly aware of your sacrifice.
-Be strong for us, Bradley, because we know that you suffer as one of us, for us.
+Be strong for us, Chelsea, because we know that you suffer as one of us, for us.
 We will be relentless in our efforts to see justice done by you.
 Accept our fellowship, and know this: you are forever ours now and we salute you, and forever thank you.

 We hold you in our hearts.
 We stand with you.